Path of the Dragon

 1. Regulation Before Revelation

-If the nervous system is overwhelmed, insight becomes less reliable.
+If the nervous system is overwhelmed or shut down, insight becomes less reliable.
 Grounding, pacing, and readiness come first.

 2. Shadow Before Power